 The Neurobehavioral Unit (NBU) is a unique, 16-bed inpatient unit dedicated to the assessment and treatment of children and adolescents with developmental disabilities and intellectual disabilities who have severe behavioral problems.
 Behavioral problems treated on the NBU include, but are not limited to, self-injury, aggression, noncompliance, property destruction, pica, obsessive-compulsive and ritualistic behaviors, mood instability and other explosive outbursts.
 The treatment model consists of integrated behavioral and pharmacological interventions and the evaluation of those interventions through 24/7 data collection and analysis.

 NBU nurses are a vital part of a large interdisciplinary team consisting of psychiatrists, neurologists, behavior analysts, social workers, speech and language pathologists, educational coordinators, program specialists, clinical assistants, and also the patient and their family members.
 Licensed nursing staff are available to develop and implement a plan of care in collaboration with the medical and behavioral teams.
 Progress is monitored and adjusted based on a patient’s response to treatment.
-Nurses are responsible for patient assessments, administering medications, obtaining lab specimens, obtaining EKGs, performing treatments, participating in the development and implementation of interdisciplinary team protocols, providing training and education to the patient’s family throughout the admission, and assisting the pediatric nurse practitioner’s (PNPs) with discharge planning.
+Nurses are responsible for patient assessments, administering medications, obtaining lab specimens, obtaining EKGs, performing treatments, participating in the development and implementation of interdisciplinary team protocols, and providing training and education to the patient’s family throughout the admission.

 Pediatric nurse practitioners (PNPs) are assigned to patients admitted to the NBU.
 PNPs provide daily medical management and oversight in collaboration with attending psychiatrists, attending neurologists, nurses, and other members of the interdisciplinary team.
 They also participate in discharge planning focused on the medical needs of the child.